naninovel/docs/docs/guide/novel-scripts.md

 He was as happy as a [style $red]clam[style default].
 ```

-However, you'll likely use this feature to reference associated character names when typing general text lines most of the time.
-To further simplify the process, `$` literal is not required in cases like that:
+However, you'll probably mostly use this feature to reference associated character names when in general text lines.
+To further simplify the process, `$` literal can be omitted in such cases:

 ```
 @char $f.Happy